Top-up Degrees Explained

 Qualification Levels- Where Does A Top-up Degree Fit In?

 All credit-bearing certificates awarded in the UK fit into a scale of 0 to 9.
 For example, an undergraduate degree is level 6, and a master’s is level 7.
-A top-up degree is a level 6 qualification and is the same as the final year of a three-year bachelor’s degree.
+A top-up degree is a level 6 qualification, the equivalent of the final year of a three-year bachelor’s degree.

 The table below compares the levels of undergraduate study.